patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/about-modal/about-modal.md

 The **about modal** displays information about an application like product version number(s), as well as any appropriate legal text.

-The about modal stores the version number(s) of the application as well as any appropriate legal text.

 ## Primary elements

 <img src="./img/about-modal.png" alt="About modal" width="1500"/>